vijaygill/wg-ui-plus/README.md

 Functionality implemented/yet to be implemented so far (getting ready for first release)
 - [x] Manage targets - Add/Edit/Disable.
-  - [x] Add/Remove Peer-Groups from Target's list thus allowing/denying access.
+  - [x] Add/Remove Peer-Groups to/from Target thus allowing/denying access.
 - [x] Manage Peers - Add/Edit/Disable.
   - [x] Add/Remove Peers from Peer-Groups
-  - [x] Alow/Deny Targets for a given Peer-Group
 - [x] Manage Peer-Groups - Add/Edit/Disable
-  - [x] Add/Remove Peer-Groups from Peer's list, thus affecting the access to the target linked with the Peer-Group
+  - [x] Add/Remove Targets to/from Peer-Groups thus allowing/denying access.
 - [x] Live Dashboard
 - [x] Authentication
 - [ ] Ability to send configuration files for peers by email

-## Screenshots with some salient features
+## Screenshots with some features shown
 * Dashboard showing currently connected peers
   ![image](https://github.com/vijaygill/wg-ui-plus/assets/8999486/537356fa-6f67-4286-9874-37beb699807c)
 * Setup at my home where I added a Peer-Group "VIP Users" who can access LAN (192.168.0.0/24) and added two Peers to that group.
 Internet can be accessed by "Everyone" group (by default, but can be changed).